Nlarseny/fish_file/README.md

 # trim_galore requires cutadapt, to run on your own machine proceed to this link and follow the instructions: https://cutadapt.readthedocs.io/en/stable/installation.html

-# the biconda install worked the best for me
+# the biconda install worked the best for me, I then installed fastqc into the environment with conda install -y fastqc